 The shopping is what attracts most visitors to Park Ave. in the first place – endless boutiques, specialty stores, and upscale offerings can be found around each corner.
 For the full Park Ave. experience, combine shopping with another local activity and a meal at one of the area's top restaurants.

 Charles Hosmer Morse Museum of American Art

-Located on the north end Park Ave., away from the main hustle and bustle, this art museum is home to a large collection of American art along with an extensive collection of Tiffany glass.
+Located on the north end of Park Ave., away from the main hustle and bustle, this art museum is home to a large collection of American art along with an extensive collection of Tiffany glass.
 Admission to the museum is $6 for adults and FREE on Friday nights November-April, which is ideal for couples looking to have a memorable but budget-friendly date night.
-A free cell phone audio tour is available every day for the Laurelton Hall exhibition.

-- Take a tour of Casa Feliz or enjoy the free Music at the Casa series, Sundays from noon to 3 pm
+- Take a tour of Casa Feliz or enjoy the free Music at the Casa series (temporarily on hold)

 Pizza at Prato or Braccia

 You can't ever go wrong with pizza, especially on Park Ave.
 For authentic Italian check out Prato, a rustic Italian eatery serving up creative pizzas like “The Widowmaker.”
 Prato also offers a great happy hour, or you could follow our Prato + Gelato date night itinerary.